mehdijoafshani/go-assessment-1/README.md

 - Implement delete
 - define more explicit error types, and assert them in tests and also use them to return more explicit HTTP error codes
 - unify file extensions
+- add error on get/update methods as there is no balance file